 Cookies are small files of letters and numbers.
 These files are either stored in the memory of your computer or other devices such as mobile phones or tablet devices (these cookies are generally known as session cookies) or are placed on the hard drive of your device (generally known as persistent cookies).

-For more details about cookies and details of how to delete and disable cookies, you can visit www.aboutcookies.org Also see our section with more information about turning cookies off below.
+For more details about cookies and details of how to delete and disable cookies, you can visit www.aboutcookies.org.
+Also see our section below for more information about turning cookies off.

 Below we’ve outlined the categories recommended by the International Chamber of Commerce in the ICC UK Cookie Guide.
 Some cookies may exist in more than one category.